NVlabs/stylegan2/README.md

 `cd stylegan2encoder`

 You can generate latent representations of your own images using two scripts:

 1) Extract and align faces from images

 `python align_images.py raw_images/ aligned_images/`

-2) Find latent representation of aligned images, using the original encoder
+2) Find latent representation of aligned images

 `python encode_images.py aligned_images/ generated_images/ latent_representations/`

 ### Generating latent representation of your images, using the modified projector
 Replace step 2 with:

 `python project_images.py aligned_images/ generated_images/`

 This is usually preferable.
 It also allows you to render a video of the optimization process.
+To see all available options, type:

-See `python project_images.py -h` for options.
+`python project_images.py -h`

 ## Original Readme
 ![Teaser image](./docs/stylegan2-teaser-1024x256.png)